 Queensland Drug and Alcohol Court

 Drug courts treat offenders with a severe substance use disorder contributing to their offending behaviour.
-The Queensland Drug and Alcohol Court targets adult offenders to be supervised and undertake treatment to address their drug and/or alcohol dependency issues and criminal offending.
+The Queensland Drug and Alcohol Court (QDAC) targets adult offenders to be supervised and undertake treatment to address their drug and/or alcohol dependency issues and criminal offending.

 Legislation framework

-The legislative framework supporting the QDAC is contained in Part 8A of the Penalties and Sentences Act 1992 (Qld) and integrates the principles of a drug court program into the existing sentencing framework for Queensland.
+The legislative framework supporting QDAC is contained in Part 8A of the Penalties and Sentences Act 1992 (Qld) and integrates the principles of a drug court program into the existing sentencing framework for Queensland.

 The making of a Drug and Alcohol Treatment Order (Treatment Order) is provided for at s151C of the Penalties and Sentences Act 1992 in order to facilitate the rehabilitation of participants by:

-• providing a judicially supervised, therapeutically oriented, integrated treatment regime;
+• providing a judicially supervised, therapeutically oriented, integrated treatment regime

-• reducing the participant’s severe substance use disorder;
+• reducing the participant’s severe substance use disorder

 • assisting the participants’ integration into the community.